 - Students may choose to emphasize a particular field of study — literature, culture, or linguistics/pedagogy — by (A) selecting a faculty advisor in that field, (B) taking a minimum of 2 courses in that field, and (C) writing a thesis or a non-thesis paper in that field.(See 2a. & 2b. below)

-- Proficiency in a foreign language other than the student’s major
+- Proficiency in a language other than Spanish

 - Thesis/Non-Thesis Option